aspose-cells/Aspose-Cells-API-Tutorials/content/english/java/excel-import-export/excel-import-data-validation/_index.md

 ## Step 1: Setting Up Your Environment
 To begin our journey, we first need to set up the development environment.
 Follow these steps:

 1. Install Java Development Kit (JDK): Ensure you have JDK installed on your system.
-You can download it from the official Oracle website.
+You can download it from the Oracle website.

 2. Download Aspose.Cells: Visit the [Aspose.Cells for Java download page](https://releases.aspose.com/cells/java/) to get the library.
 Follow the installation instructions provided.